PyO3/pyo3/guide/src/features.md

 ### `experimental-inspect`

+This feature adds to the built binaries introspection data that can be then retrieved using the `pyo3-introspection` crate to generate [type stubs](https://typing.readthedocs.io/en/latest/source/stubs.html).

-This feature adds the `pyo3::inspect` module, as well as `IntoPy::type_output` and `FromPyObject::type_input` APIs to produce Python type "annotations" for Rust types.
+Also, this feature adds the `pyo3::inspect` module, as well as `IntoPy::type_output` and `FromPyObject::type_input` APIs to produce Python type "annotations" for Rust types.

 This is a first step towards adding first-class support for generating type annotations automatically in PyO3, however work is needed to finish this off.
 All feedback and offers of help welcome on [issue #2454](https://github.com/PyO3/pyo3/issues/2454).